KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [coinsquaremodule by marcomerens](https://github.com/marcomerens/coinsquaremodule)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `COINSQUARE.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-CollegeFootballTop25 by AdamMoses-GitHub](https://github.com/AdamMoses-GitHub/MMM-CollegeFootballTop25)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-CollegeFootballTop25.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-ComEdPrice by vincep5](https://github.com/vincep5/MMM-ComEdPrice)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - W - package.json issue: No license field.
+3. `package.json` issue: No license field.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-CommandToNotification by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-CommandToNotification)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `MMM-CommandToNotification.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.